 The Innovation, Customer Relations and Dispatch (ICRD) department is responsible for handling customer inquiries related to overflows.
-MSD's Customer Relations Call Center (CRCC) is staffed 5 days per week from 6:45 am to 7:00 pm.
-From 12:30 am to 7:00 am, customer calls and inquiries are received at the Morris Forman WQTC Computer Room.
+MSD's Customer Relations Call Center (CRCC) is staffed 5 days per week from 6:00 am to 12:30 am.
+From 12:30 am to 6:00 am, customer calls and inquiries are received at the Morris Forman WQTC Computer Room.
 During periods of heavy rain and inclement weather, the CRCC is staffed 7 days per week, 24 hours per day.
 All customer inquiries are designated as customer service requests (CSRs) which are entered into MSD's information management system for documentation, response and tracking purposes.
 Customers may call MSD's CRCC directly or submit inquiries online using the Internet or by email.
 Customers can also track the status and progress of their request online.